-6.5.4 The Fortran-C++ interface
+6.7.4 The Fortran-C++ interface

 It is critical to make sure that if you are interfacing Fortran and C/C++ code, the variable precision agrees between the two languages.
 Compilers do not attempt to ensure that calls from C/C++ to Fortran make any sense, so the user is manifestly on their own.
-To this end, when writing Fortran code, the data type real corresponds to float, and REALSUB corresponds to FLOAT.
-Mismatching these data types can cause misalignment in the data that is being passed back and forth between C/C++ and Fortran code (if the precision of float and FLOAT are not the same), and will often result in nonsense values that will break Enzo elsewhere in the code.
-This can be particularly tricky to debug if the values are not used immediately after they are modified!
+To this end, when writing Fortran code you must ensure that your variables are declared with the correct type.
+Unlike Enzo's C/C++ routines that overwrite the default float and int types with their single/double precision equivalents, Enzo's Fortran routines do not overwrite the basic data types.
+Hence, we have created unique type identifiers for the Fortran routines that map to Enzo's float, FLOAT and int types, as specified below: